 CPP is Indexed to Inflation

-Canada Pension Plan (CPP) rate increases are calculated once a year using the Consumer Price Index (CPI).
+Canada Pension Plan (CPP) rate increases are calculated once a year using the Consumer Price Index (CPI) All-Items Index.
 The increases come into effect each January, and are legislated so that benefits keep up with the cost of living.
 The rate increase is the percentage change from one 12-month period to the previous 12-month period.

 Note that if cost of living decreased over the 12-month period, the CPP payment amounts would not decrease, they’d stay at the same level as the previous year.